More about CCPA Compliance

 On January 1, 2020, a new data privacy law comes into force that will affect organizations that collect and use personal data about citizens of California.
-The California Consumer Privacy Act (CCPA) is designed to give residents of the state more control over their personal data and requires companies to become more transparent about the data they collect and store about consumers.
+The California Consumer Privacy Act (CCPA) is designed to give residents of the state more control over their personal data and requires companies to become more transparent about the data they collect and store about consumers, adding another layer to the governance, risk, and compliance

 The new legal framework comes hot on the heels of the European Union’s General Data Protection Regulation (GDPR), which came into effect in May 2018.
 This post walks you through the key features of CCPA, explains how it differs from GDPR and outlines the practical steps data controllers and compliance teams can take now to prepare for the forthcoming legislation.